You know, most liberals, it just takes 30 seconds and they descend into the hatred and the name-calling and so forth.

 They may have been mistaken or whatever, depending on your choice there, but they thought they were voting conservative.

-This is not, that's not meant to be a provocative statement.
+That's not meant to be a provocative statement.

 That's meant to be a reassuring statement.

-Now the second thing I want to say to you is if Obama wins, he will change your major.
+Now, the second thing I want to say to you is: if Obama wins, he will change your major.

 You won't have anything to say about it.

-All right, here's a report from the Michigan primary from one of our guys at our blowtorch 50,000 watt affiliate in Detroit WJR turnout in Michigan yesterday, second highest ever for a Republican primary.
+All right, here's a report from the Michigan primary from one of our guys at our Blowtorch 50,000-watt affiliate in Detroit, WJR.

 Now, about that, I remember I got home late yesterday afternoon.

-last night That's what the turnout was light.
+That's why the turnout was light.

-That's that's what was being reported.
+That's what was being reported.

-But no, turnout in Michigan yesterday, second highest ever for a GOP primary, just under one million votes, about 62,000 votes less than when Gerald Ford faced off against Ronaldus Magnus in the Michigan primary in 1976.
+But no, turnout in Michigan yesterday, second highest ever for a GOP primary, just under 1 million votes, about 62,000 votes less than when Gerald Ford faced off against Ronaldus Magnus in the Michigan primary in 1976.

 But there were all day stories about low turnout.